HaoZeke/gasSweetening-Report/report/md/98_Conclusions-part.md

 * We have analyzed with a fully modern and modular approach an important chemical industrial process.
-* We aquainted ourselves with the methods and situations faced in the industry in terms of analysis, HAZOP, profit etc.
+* We acquainted ourselves with the methods and situations faced in the industry in terms of analysis, HAZOP, profit etc.
 * We have emphasized the importance of both reference books and industrial indicators in our work.